orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - `qubit / complex numbers` is a binary superposition, ..., orbit, which is differentiable in between steps (basically, if something else from outside the context can reach in between, it would find something there. ; Based on that precision).
 So `qubits, orbits, higher-arity structures, ignorance along rays`, same thing?.
 	- ; So that would be like finding the higher-arity structure there, and selecting it like the vertex on vertex, having it branch off.
+	- ; So similarly, it's infinity groupoids which break the recursion of the stack.
+So the `.is_orbit`s.

 Local .orbit instead of composing at .terminal? ; pulling to this